 - Evening Purse – YES.
 I used mine on “evening chic” night.

 - Backpack – YES.
 Great for shore excursions when you are carrying a camera, bottled water, snacks and will be bringing back souvenirs.
+This is a lightweight one with two bottled water holders on the outside.
+Very convenient, especially if you are hiking or doing other outdoor activities.

 - Insect Repellant – Was recommended, but we didn’t need it.

-- Headphones – Yes.
-One of the reasons my husband and I have managed to stay married for 32 years is that we have our own TV’s at home.
+- Headphones or earbuds – Yes.
+One of the reasons my husband and I have managed to stay married for 33 years is that we have our own TV’s at home.
 We had to actually SHARE one for 7 days and since there is not one show in the entire universe that we both like, he could watch what he wanted on the room TV and I watched Netflix on my iPAD with the headphones.

 Other things to remember: